no-more-secrets/parsco/README.md

 ```

 ### `ret`
-The `ret` parser returns a parser that always succeeds and
+This parser returns a parser that always succeeds and
 produces the given value.
 ```cpp
 template<typename T>